babinik/Cactus/README.md

 	java -jar cactus-tool.jar
 will be gotten all files and created two output needles.

-*<file>...</file>* tag accepts URLs, folder paths, file names
+*&lt;file&gt;* tag accepts URLs, folder paths and file names.

 All folders should be relative from the folder where cactus.xml file is.
-For example we have the following structure:
+For example we have the following folders structure:

 	|-root
 	|--batch